pagrus/galvanize-magonote/README.md

 my specific interests.

-Itch.io is a distubution service/platform that serves smaller independent creators and studios, and as such tends to have more interesting experiental types of games.
+Itch.io is a distubution service/platform that serves smaller independent creators and studios, and as such tends to have more interesting experimental types of games.
 The upshot of this is that games don't fall into traditional categories (fighting/racing/rpg/etc) as much which can make discovery more difficult.